tomordonez/azureblog/posts/powerbi-azure-sql-database.md

 **PowerBI is on an Azure VM**

-As seen in my [Setup Power BI in an Azure VM](setup-powerbi-in-azure-vm.md).
-You need give SQL Server access to the Azure VM
+As seen in my [Setup Power BI in an Azure VM](setup-powerbi-in-azure-vm).
+You need to give SQL Server access to the Azure VM

 * Below Firewall rules
 * Under `Exceptions`